A list of recommended web sites, books, and articles that you can explore to enhance your experience in the class.

 Special Characters listing | From an HTML reference website.
 Nicely organized and easy to find. |

-Special Characters (from a Univ of Texas site) | Special characters.
+Special characters.
 This is just one of the many sites that provides a convenient list of special characters.
 Thanks to University of Texas. |

 CSS references | |